On the Existence of "Maia variables": Conclusions

 \section{Conclusions}

 In this study, a detailed analysis of 31 stars that have been claimed as late B/early A type short period pulsators is presented.
 In this part of the H-R diagram no such pulsations are expected, so these objects need to be explained.
-There are four different hypotheses that are to be considered: incorrect \teff, binarity, rapid rotation and a possible contamination of the light curves.
-To this end a detailed spectroscopic investigation was carried out for our candidate variables.
+There are four different hypotheses that are to be considered: incorrect \teff, binarity, rapid rotation and possible contamination of the light curves.
+To this end, a detailed spectroscopic investigation was carried out for our candidate variables.
 For all stars accurate stellar parameters such as \teff, \logg, \vsini\, were determined.
 Furthermore, individual element abundances were derived for all stars where this was possible.
 In addition, a contamination analysis was carried out to be sure that the determined high pulsation frequencies arise from the stars of interest.

 There are several stars in our sample whose frequency spectra appear phenomenologically similar, hence we analysed them in groups.
 The first group shows a wide frequency range extending to $\sim$40\,d$^{-1}$.
 Another group exhibits two dominant frequencies close to each other and the final group possesses frequencies between $1-10$ d$^{-1}$.
-Taking into account these groups, the positions of the stars in the H-R diagram, \vsini\, values, the radial velocity measurements, and the RUWE parameter we discussed the proposed hypotheses on the existence of between the SPB and \ds\ star instability strips.
+Taking into account these groups, the positions of the stars in the H-R diagram, \vsini\, values, the radial velocity measurements, and the RUWE parameter we discussed the proposed hypotheses of tthe existence of the so-called "Maia variables" located on the main-sequence in between the instability strips of the SPB and $\delta$\,Scuti stars.
 First, we conclude that incorrect \teff\, values by themselves can not explain all of these stars even if for some systems there are significant differences between the spectroscopic and photometric \teff\, values (see Fig.\,\ref{teff_comp}).
 The binary hypothesis alone is also insufficient.
-When we examined the high rotation hypothesis by considering the systems' positions in the H-R diagram and the structure of frequency spectra we identified some stars whose frequencies were likely shifted towards higher values due to rapid rotation.
+When we examined the high rotation hypothesis by considering the systems' positions in the H-R diagram and the structure of frequency spectra.
+In this way, we identified some stars whose frequencies were likely shifted towards higher values due to rapid rotation.